-Senior Executive Vice President, Consumer Banking, Wells Fargo & Company
+Senior Executive Vice President, Head of Consumer Banking, Wells Fargo & Company

 Consumer Banking includes Regional Banking; the Customer Segments Group, which serves Small Business, Affluent, Wells Fargo At WorkSM, Personal Lending and Practice Finance customers; the Customer and Branch Experience Group; the Strategy and Administration Group; the Regional Services Group; the Distribution Strategies Group; Home Lending; Consumer Control; and Wells Fargo Auto.

-Consumer Banking provides financial services to 21 million retail households and three million small business owners through approximately 5,700 retail branches and more than 13,000 ATMs in 39 states and the District of Columbia.
-It also provides home and auto lending to approximately 20 million customers nationwide.
+Consumer Banking provides financial services to 21 million retail households and three million small business owners through approximately 5,500 retail branches and more than 13,000 ATMs in 36 states and the District of Columbia.
+It also provides home and auto lending to nearly 11 million households nationwide.

 Mary began her career with Wells Fargo in 1984 and has a broad mix of brokerage/advisory, banking and finance experience.
 She most recently held the position of President and Head of Wells Fargo Advisors, LLC, one of the nation’s largest full-service retail brokerage organizations.
 Prior to that, Mary led the Financial Services Group and was responsible for investment, advisory and banking products; the firm’s research and advice model; Financial Advisor (FA) recruiting, FA productivity and development and the client and FA platform.
 Over her 34-year tenure with Wells Fargo, Mary also held a variety of leadership positions including the head of Wealth Brokerage Services; leader of Wachovia’s Client Partnership; director of Community Affairs; General Bank regional president; and managing director of Healthcare Corporate Banking.

 A graduate of Davidson College in North Carolina with a bachelor’s degree in International Political Economy, Mary also serves on the college’s board of trustees.
-She is a member of United Way Worldwide’s Board of Trustees, a member of the Charlotte Executive Leadership Council, a past member of Civic Progress St. Louis, and past co-chair of the St. Louis Regional Chamber’s Financial Forum.
+She is a member of United Way Worldwide’s Board of Trustees, a board member of Habitat for Humanity International, a member of the Charlotte Executive Leadership Council, a past member of Civic Progress St. Louis, and past co-chair of the St. Louis Regional Chamber’s Financial Forum.
 She also served on the executive committee of the United Way of Greater St. Louis, the board or executive committee for Johnson C. Smith University, the United Way of Central Carolinas, Junior Achievement, Childcare Resources, and the Arts & Science Council.
 She is also a founding member of the Foundation for Fort Mill Schools.